-During the past year, the group has again been unable to realize the 2015 objectives it had initially set under the business plan of the board in terms of both turnover and gross margin.
-As a result, the group has again incurred significant negative cash flows which have severely further eroded its financial position per 31 December 2015.
-This situation has continued in the first months of 2016 and as such the financial means of the group are limited at the date of our report.
-The group was able to secure financial commitments from its stakeholders which should allow them to bridge the next six months if sales targets are met.
-As a consequence there exists an important uncertainty with respect to the going concern.
-The group's ability to continue as a going concern on the short term will depend on the extent to which the group is able to:
+During 2016, the company and its subsidiaries (together "the group") again did not realize the objectives it had initially set under the business plan of the board in terms of turnover and gross margin.
+As a result, the group has continued to incur significant negative cash flows which impacted severely its financial position per 31 December 2016.
+The group has not been able to stop the cash burn in the first months of 2017.
+As such and despite securing an additional bridge financing for 2.6 million EUR in March 2017, of which 1.6 million EUR has already been received, the financial means of the group are very limited at the date of our report.
+As a consequence, there exists an important uncertainty with respect to the continuation of the group's activities.
+As disclosed in the notes to the consolidated financial statetements, the group's ability to continue as a going concern on the short term depends on the extent to which the group is able to timely and simultaneously realize the following assumptions: